dstackai/dstack/docs/docs/guides/dev-environments.md

 # Dev environments

-A dev environment is a cloud instance pre-configured with an IDE.
-It is ideal when you want to interactively work with code using your favorite IDE.
+Before submitting a long-running task or deploying a model, you may want to experiment interactively using your IDE, terminal, or Jupyter notebooks.

-## Using the CLI
+With `dstack`, you can provision a dev environment with the required cloud resources, code, and environment via a single command.

-### Define a configuration
+## Define a configuration

-To run a dev environment via the CLI, first create its configuration file.
-The configuration file name must end with `.dstack.yml` (e.g., `.dstack.yml` or `dev.dstack.yml` are both acceptable).
+First, create a YAML file in your project folder.
+Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `dev.dstack.yml` are both acceptable).

 <div editor-title=".dstack.yml">